open-make/openmakewebsite/content/blog/2024-01-18-gaudilabs/index.en.md

 > Did you publish the project findings in relation to the hardware?

 {{< expand "Show answer">}}
 All the hardware and software are open.
-100% of what GaudiLabs sells is online.
-I don't have any product that is not open source.
-Further, people can send me emails about the glue I’m using or how long I cure it.
+100% of what GaudiLabs sells is oen source and online.
+I don't sell any product that is not open source.
+Further, people can send me emails about detail they need to know like a special glue I’m using or how long I cure it.
 I'm open to share anything about the hardware and software.
 But I didn't a document a lot about the process.
-I am giving lectures at the University and taught open hardware like an open innovation.
+I am giving lectures at the University and taught open hardware alongside open innovation.
 I am talking there about the process and how I'm doing it.
-But I don’t document too much of the development process.
+But I did not document too much of the development process yet.

 Sometimes people are calling me to give an interview and then they are documenting the process [laughts].